ankitpakhale/ankitpakhale/README.md

 ## About Me

-I'm a Python Developer based in Ahmedabad, with a passion for leveraging technology to solve real-world problems.
-With expertise in Python, Django, AWS, Deep Learning, and React JS, I thrive in collaborative environments where creativity and innovation are valued.
+I'm a Senior Software Engineer based in Pune, with a passion for leveraging technology to solve real-world problems.
+With expertise in Python, Generative AI, Django, AWS, Deep Learning, and React JS, I thrive in collaborative environments where creativity and innovation are valued.
 My journey in software development has been driven by a curiosity to explore emerging technologies and a dedication to delivering impactful solutions.

 In addition to my technical skills, I bring strong problem-solving abilities and a knack for effective communication, making me a valuable asset in any project team.
 I enjoy tackling complex challenges and continuously expanding my knowledge to stay at the forefront of technological advancements.